 Our Master of Diplomacy will prepare you with the necessary skills to advance your career in a wide range of professions such as:

-Each year up to two scholarships known as the Ruth Dobson Scholarship.
+Each year up to two Ruth Dobson scholarships are awarded to domestic and international students.
 The Scholarships are available to domestic or international students who are applying for admission to the Master of Diplomacy program.